jwillb/jwillb.github.io/_pages/home.md

 I am a 3rd year Computing Science Specialization student at the University of Alberta.
 My primary interests are embedded development, robotics (especially autonomous robotics), and DevOps.
 I am currently a Software Co-Lead for the [Autonomous Robotic Vehicle Project](/experience/arvp) club, and a [teaching assistant](/experience/teaching-assistant) for CMPUT 201.

-Outside of school, I enjoy hiking, camping, and mycology.
+Outside of school, I enjoy hiking, camping, biking, and gardening.

 You can check out my resume and some of my projects below!